 - The lens should be cleaned every two weeks

-- Readings should wait to be taken 10 minutes after a resident comes in from a cold or warm environment
+- Wait to take readings until 10 minutes after a patient comes in from a cold or warm environment

 - Wearing a hat or having long hair can result in a high reading